visitbethel/docker-enabler/examples/examples_readme.md

 Silver Fabric Docker Enabler Examples
 ======================================
 All examples are based on Docker containers running on `Ubuntu 14.04 LTS`.
+The Docker images and Dockerfiles from the public DockerHub verbatim.
+They are designed to show the various facets of using this Enabler.

 Prerequisites
 -------------